 C. Officers should consider whether a subject’s lack of compliance is a deliberate attempt to resist or is caused by an inability to comply.

-All Officers of the Brookline Police Department shall use only force that is reasonable and necessary on any particular occasion.
+All Officers of the Brookline Police Department shall use only force that is reasonable and necessary when used to accomplish lawful objectives.
 This mandate includes the concept of proportionality, which considers whether a particular use of force is appropriate when compared to the threat faced by the officers and is proper given the totality of the circumstances.

 Members of the Department shall carry only those weapons assigned to them and authorized by the Chief of Police (M.G.L. c.
 41, s.98) while on duty.
 These include paid police details, and appearances in courts.
-When an off duty officer activates him or herself, he or she shall behave in the same manner as when on duty.
+When an off duty officer activates themselves, they shall behave in the same manner as when on duty.

 No policy or procedure guiding the use of force can possibly cover every situation.
 Officers of the Brookline Police Department are expected to respond to all emergencies decisively, using the highest level of good judgment, restraint, professional competence, and the ability to utilize whatever level of force may be necessary and proportionate to the reasonable perceived circumstances.

 Before an officer is authorized to carry any type of weapon, they will receive instructions in the department regulations, policies and procedures concerning the use of force.
 Officers receiving this instruction must satisfactorily show a working knowledge of the subject matter by way of practical and written testing.
-They shall use only those techniques and skills approved by either the Brookline Police Department or the Massachusetts Police Training Committee.
+They shall use only those techniques and tactics approved by either the Brookline Police Department or the Massachusetts Police Training Committee.
 An annual review and testing process will be conducted and documented by certified firearms instructors according to the approved training policy.

 Prior to the issuance of any weapon to members of the Brookline Police Department, the Department armorer shall review, inspect and approve each individual weapon.
 If any malfunctions or defects are found or if the weapon is found to be unsafe in any manner, the deficiency shall either be rectified or the weapon shall be returned to the manufacturer for a replacement weapon.